-To date, we have generated revenue primarily from research and development agreements and government grants.
-Revenue earned from activities performed pursuant to research and development agreements and grants is reported as research revenue using the proportional performance method as the work is completed, and the related costs are expensed as incurred as research and development expense.
+To date, we have generated revenue primarily from research and development agreements.
+Revenue earned from activities performed pursuant to research and development agreements and grants is reported as research revenue using the proportional performance method as the work is completed, limited to payments earned, and the related costs are expensed as incurred as research and development expense.

 Product revenue will be derived from the sale of our instruments and related consumable diagnostic tests.
+We expect product revenue from the sale of our instruments to occur as soon as all applicable revenue recognition criteria have been met.
+We expect product revenue from the sale of consumable diagnostic tests to occur three to six months after signing a contract with a customer, once the installation and verification of the performance of our instruments has been completed.
 In the majority of cases, we expect to place instruments in hospitals in exchange for longer-term agreements, minimum commitments and/or an up-charge on the purchase of our consumable diagnostic tests.
 Under this business model, we believe we will recover the cost of placing our instruments in hospitals through the margins realized from our consumable diagnostic tests.
 Our consumable diagnostic tests can only be used with our instruments, and accordingly, as the installed base of our instruments grows, we expect the following to occur:

-- · recurring revenue from our consumable diagnostic tests will increase and become subject to less period-to-period fluctuation; - consumable revenue will become an increasingly predictable and important contributor to our total revenue; and - we will gain economies of scale through the growth in our sales, resulting in improving gross margins and operating margins.
+- · recurring revenue from our consumable diagnostic tests will increase and become subject to less period-to-period fluctuation; - consumable revenue will become an increasingly predictable and important contributor to our total revenue; and - · we will gain economies of scale through the growth in our sales, resulting in improving gross margins and operating margins.